Synergy Yoga Studio

 This Teacher Certification Program is an annual event taking place at Synergy.

 Space is limited.
-Apply now to receive acceptance into the program, as well as books (included in tuition and valued at over $200).
+Apply now to receive acceptance into the program, as well as books (included in tuition and valued at about $100).

 Classes take the form of weekend modules, and certified instructors can pay by class for CEUs or personal development.
 Contact us for class titles, descriptions, prices, and to register.